alliedmodders/safetyhook/README.md

 # SafetyHook

+## SM Compatibility notes
+This is hacked apart to build on c++11 - execute |python amalgamate.py --polyfill| to regenerate the files used by sourcemod

+## Intro

 SafetyHook is a **C++23** procedure hooking library for Windows x86 and x86_64 systems.
 It aims to make runtime procedure hooking as safe as possible while maintaining simplicity of its implementation.
 To that end it currently does:

 * Stops all other threads when creating or deleting hooks